WebPx/WebPx.AdminLTE.AspNetCore/README.md

 WebPx Live Demo: [Demo.AdminLTE3.WebPx.com](https://demo.adminlte3.webpx.com)

 # Features
-- Razor Class Library with embbeded resources
+- Razor Class Library with Views required to function the template
 - Split in Views so that it allows to replace one or more parts for the whole site, any area or folder
 - Configuration for adjusting which features you wan't to be called.
 - SideBar collapsible and persistent for the user